 In 2005, the ministers of tourism of the nine SADC countries of Angola, Botswana, Lesotho, Mozambique, Namibia, South Africa, Swaziland, Zambia and Zimbabwe, endorsed a TFCA development strategy for 2010 and beyond.
 The strategy's main objective was to increase the tourism potential of southern Africa by consolidating marketing, infrastructure development and investment promotion efforts of the Transfrontier Conservation Area (TFCA) initiatives.

-The expedition will start at the National Tourism Indaba in Durban on May 11, 2009 and end at the mouth of the Orange River in the Ai/Ais/Richtersveld in August 2009.
-The team will vist nine countries, seven Transfrontier Conservation Areas and 30 National Parks and Nature Reserves.
+The expedition started at the National Tourism Indaba in Durban on May 11, 2009 and ended at the mouth of the Orange River in the Namibian side of the /Ai/Ais/Richtersveld in August 2009.
+The team visited nine countries, seven Transfrontier Conservation Areas and 30 National Parks and Nature Reserves.

-The expedition will not only focus on tourism and investment opportunities alone but also on hu- manitarian activities.
+The expedition not only focused on tourism and investment opportunities alone but also on humanitarian activities.
 They include the following:

-* A pipeline of 51 bankable invest- ment opportunities has been devel- oped under Boundless Southern Africa.
+- A pipeline of 51 bankable investment opportunities has been developed under Boundless Southern Africa.
 They range from small- and medium-type lodges to multi-million rand developments such as the Kavango-Zambezi Waterfront Development